Monday, September 8, 2014

 Beep beep beep!
 Beep beep beep!
 For almost two months now, we've slept when we were tired and woken up with the sun.
-But we planned to visit the Lonestar Geyser, which only erupts every three hours, so we wanted to get there as early as possible.
+But this morning we planned to visit the Lonestar Geyser, which only erupts every three hours, so we wanted to get there as early as possible.

 Right on schedule, Old Faithful shot a large jet of water into the sky.
 The eruption was significantly shorter than the Lonestar Geyser, lasting only a few minutes.
 Then we were off to the Old Faithful Lodge for ice cream.